Visa, Mastercard close to settling issues over card-swipe fees: WSJ

-(Reuters) - Visa Inc (V.N) and Mastercard Inc (MA.N) are close to settling a long-running antitrust lawsuit with merchants over the fees they pay while they accept card payments, the Wall Street Journal reported on Thursday, citing people familiar with the matter.
+(Reuters) - Visa Inc (V.N) and Mastercard Inc (MA.N) are close to settling a long-running antitrust lawsuit with merchants over the fees they pay when they accept card payments, the Wall Street Journal reported on Thursday, citing people familiar with the matter.

-Under the settlement, Visa, Mastercard and a number of banks that issue debit and credit cards including JPMorgan Chase & Co (JPM.N), Citigroup Inc (C.N) and Bank of America Corp (BAC.N) would pay the merchants around $6.5 billion, the report said, citing some of the people.
+Under the settlement, Visa, Mastercard and a number of banks that issue debit and credit cards, including JPMorgan Chase & Co (JPM.N), Citigroup Inc (C.N) and Bank of America Corp (BAC.N), would pay the merchants around $6.5 billion, the report said.

 It is not clear how the payment would be split up among the card networks and the issuing banks, according to the report.

-In a regulatory filing bit.ly/2lFhEKz, MasterCard said it would boost its reserve by about $210 million in the second quarter to account for claims related to a lawsuit with merchants.
+MasterCard said in a regulatory filing it would boost its reserve by about $210 million in the second quarter to account for claims related to a lawsuit with merchants.

-It was, however, not clear if the estimated increase in reserve was related to the settlement the WSJ had reported.
+However, it was not clear if the estimated increase in reserve was related to the settlement that the WSJ reported.

+On Tuesday, Visa said in filing it allocated $600 million into a litigation account of the bank, but did not say if the amount is related to the settlement with the merchants.

-Visa, Mastercard and JPMorgan were not immediately available to comment on the settlement.
+Mastercard and JPMorgan were not immediately available to comment on the settlement.
 Citigroup and Bank of America declined to comment.

 Reporting by Laharee Chatterjee in Bengaluru; Editing by Maju Samuel